-To transition an article out of the Treaty, the Australian Community member should write to the relevant Defence Project or Program who will internally liaise with IEC Treaty Team.
+To transition an article out of the Treaty, the Australian Community member should write to the relevant Defence Project or Program who will internally liaise with the IEC Treaty Team.
 The IEC Treaty Team will provide advice on the best plan of action and the necessary steps.

 The item transitioned out of the Treaty will need to be listed on an existing or new ITAR agreement or licence.
-This should be organised with the US supplier in the first instance, who will work with DDTC or BIS to gain the approval to remove the item from Treaty management and list it on a new authorisation.
+This should be organised with the US supplier in the first instance, who will work with DDTC or BIS (should EAR items have been part of the initial ITAR acquisition) to gain the approval to remove the item from Treaty management and list it on a new authorisation.
 Noting the likelihood that these transitions can take some time, it is on the requester to plan well in advance.